 If you have a bachelor’s degree or the equivalent, you can begin taking graduate courses at the IIRP today.
-(Educations earned outside of the U.S. must be evaluated by the World Education Service (WES) to determine whether the student meets the educational requirements.)
+(Educations earned outside of the U.S. must be evaluated by the World Education Services (WES) to determine whether the student meets the educational requirements.)
 All courses are conducted in English and international students must demonstrate fluency.